gvendur88/reference-tictactoe/self-assessment.md

   access my github when running the commit-stage.

 ## Monitoring

 Did you do any monitoring?

-- URL to monitoring tool.
-Must be open or include username and pass.
+- No code coverage monitored or anything.